 - Best that each party has a lawyer, to avoid a claim by one party that he/she was forced to sign it accepting unfair terms.

-What goes in the Separation Agreement?
+What goes into the Separation Agreement?

 Individual circumstances will vary and appropriate clauses will be required to reflect that.
-The agreement should narrate clauses in specific and clear terms, otherwise it may be unenforceable.
+The agreement should narrate clauses in specific and clear terms, otherwise, it may be unenforceable.
 Here is a list of starting points to work on:

 - Full name and address of both husband and wife (or civil partners) and children.

-- Date of marriage or civil partnership, date of separation and date of birth of each child.
+- Date of marriage or civil partnership, date of separation, and date of birth of each child.

 - Children arrangements.
 Normally they will mainly reside with one parent (“residence”) and have specified periods with the other (“contact”).
 This can be quite a detailed clause depending on circumstances.

-- Agreed child maintenance payments, method of increases from time to time or remit to CSA.
+- Agreed child maintenance payments, method of increases from time to time, or remit to CSA.